So, your engine needs proper ignition timing, to ignite the fuel at exactly the right time.

-But, what happens if, the ignition system fires, at the wrong time.
+But, what happens if the ignition system fires, at the wrong time.

-Subsequently, this is where, proper ignition timing comes into play.
-So, you start off with fuel, air, compression and spark.
-But, for all that to work properly, the spark plug has to fire, at the proper time.
-Only then, will the air-fuel mixture, burn completely.
+So, you start off with air, fuel, compression and spark.
+But, for all that to work properly, the spark plug has to fire at the proper time.
+Only then, will the air fuel mixture, be burn completely.

-Manual, Ignition Timing
+Manual, Timing

 Using A Vacuum Gauge, To Test For Wrong Timing